CyberPoint/Ruxcon2016ETW/README.md

 utilizes the Windows Kernel provider to detect multiple versions of ransomware without signatures and is based purely on heuretics provided by ETW.

+##Requirements
+All examples require the TraceEvent library from Microsoft

 #License
 All code code in the repo is subject to GPL v3.
 See the LICENSE file